 "In the most exposed areas the pine trees will be felled and the timber left to decay.
 This will provide a home for fungi and insects that live in rotting wood."

-The IFLI funded project closed in 2018, but the Friends of Kinneil, supported by Falkirk Council will continue to work in this area.
+The IFLI funded project closed in 2018, but the Friends of Kinneil, supported by Falkirk Council have continued to work in this area.
 Between 2014 and 2018 3.6ha of wildflower meadow area was created and 1.57ha of woodland was managed.

 Woodland management (felling and chipping) in block 2, 2018.